 One of multiple parks along the Mishawaka Riverwalk, there are ample views at Beutter Park that include the St. Joseph River.
 Snapping a shot of trees lining the river in full change is the one you’ll want to share.

 Potato Creek State Park

 Situated just 20 minutes southwest of South Bend, Potato Creek State Park is an outdoor lover's paradise.
 Worster Lake is the park's centerpiece there might not be a better way to check out foliage than by hopping in a canoe or kayak.
 Glide through the 327-acre lake in a kayak or canoe for a closer look at the leaves while the fall air breezes past.

 You don’t have to leave the city to get a closer look at nature’s beauty.
 Rum Village is a 160-acre park on South Bend’s south side with an abundance of trails for hiking and biking.
 You can also bring your pup along to explore the dog park.
 Feeling adventurous?
 There’s an aerial ropes course on site.

 Spicer Lake Nature Preserve

 Walking through Spicer Lake Nature Preserve feels like a deep dive into, well, nature.
-It’s an ideal spot for hiking off the beaten path or birding.
 There’s a boardwalk that takes visitors into a portion of the wetlands.
 Any time you’re in a place like Spicer Like, there’s bound to be an abundance of foliage.

 St. Patrick's County Park

 Photo opportunities abound in this 398-acre park with miles of trails.
 Among the best places for foliage is anywhere the park winds along the St. Joseph River.
-Look carefully and you might just spot a bald eagle during your hikes.
+St. Patrick's is the crown jewel of the county park system.